The antidote to loneliness isn’t always connection ~

 Sometimes we think the cure for loneliness is more people.
 More plans.
 More time with friends.

-And while connection is beautiful, I’ve found that it’s not always the antidote.
+And while connection is beautiful, I’ve found that it’s not always THE antidote.

-The truth is… Loneliness & aloneness = 2 different things.
+Because loneliness & aloneness = 2 different things.

 A Common Pattern

-We fill the void with many things.
+We as humans learn to fill the void with many things.

-That quiet emptiness often creeps back in.
+Our quiet emptiness creeps right back in.

 Why More Connection Isn’t Always the Answer

-And that’s the beauty of connection and community.
+Sure, people *can* be there for us.
+And that’s the beauty of connection and community :)

-The Real Medicine
+The Real Medicine, Allowing Death

 You Can Still Want Love